eclipse-cdt/cdt/FAQ/README.md

 Debugging on Windows with LLDB is not as mature at this moment and still very much in progress.
 This is very likely to improve in the future versions of LLDB (and CDT).

+The lldb-mi tool may be installed using the MSYS2 package manager.
+Install MSYS2 by following instructions on the
+[MSYS2 Getting Started](https://www.msys2.org/) page.
+Then install lldb-mi with

+`pacman -S mingw-w64-ucrt-x86_64-lldb-mi`

 #### How do I install the LLDB debugger integration?